Explore

 Amenities: campfire, pet-friendly (on-leash)

-This is a rural retreat suited to those who are fully self-sufficient, with no power, water or toilet facilities.
-Two of the well-spaced sites are only accessible via 4WD four-wheel drive – expect hilly terrain.
+This is a rural retreat suited to those who are entirely self-sufficient, with no power, water, or toilet facilities (RVs and caravans are welcome).
+Two of the well-spaced sites are only accessible by 4WD, through hilly terrain.
 Enjoy serene countryside walks on the North Dandalup scarp and bike rides beneath tall jarrah and gum trees.
-You can also canoe in the dams and in winter, campfires can toast the toes.
+You can also canoe in the dams, and in winter, you can toast your toes by the campfire.

 Distance from Perth: 84km, 65min

-Amenities: toilets, showers, campfire, pet-friendly (on leash), adventure playground
+Amenities: toilets, showers, campfire, pet-friendly (on leash), adventure playground, café

-Thirty unpowered sites – 10 of them just for tents – sit beneath tall pine trees, with sunlight shafting through their green needles.
-Situated on a working farm, you’ll hear the calls of peacocks, chickens and ducks, and be woken by the trills and squawks of native birdlife such as black cockatoos.
-You can BYO a generator, but in order to tune into nature’s soundtrack, they can’t be used overnight.
-Alpacas and sheep also share the space and if you’re lucky, the famer might invite you to help feed them.
+Little Eden Farm Pine Camp’s 30 unpowered sites – 10 of them just for tents – sit beneath shady pine trees, which give the farm its name.
+It’s a working farm, so you’ll hear the calls of peacocks, chickens, and ducks, and wake to the trills and squawks of native birdlife such as black cockatoos.
+As the sites aren’t powered, you’re welcome to BYO generators, but in order to tune into nature’s soundtrack, they can’t be used overnight.
+Alpacas and sheep also share the space, and if you’re lucky, the farmer might invite you to help feed them.

-This campground has licensed, on-site dining at The Hive Café, which opens for lunch and hosts pizza nights on weekends and public holidays.
+This campground has licensed, on-site dining at The Hive Café, which opens for lunch on the weekend, and hosts pizza nights on Fridays and Saturdays.
 Part of a honey farm and apiary, you can arrange a free tasting of the farm’s unprocessed honey when the cafe is open.
-The playground is a big hit with families and there are special activities during school holidays.
+The large playground is a big hit with families, and there are special activities during school holidays.

 Distance from Perth: 87km, 1.5hrs